 Even if the public were in favour of putting a new monarch on the throne, Prince Charles is next in line, and that’s considered problematic.
 “We know far too much about his foibles and past errors to revere him as we revere his mother,” writes The Daily Mail‘s Allison Pearson.
 In addition, people have their doubts about the ability of Prince Charles to maintain the requisite royal neutrality on certain political issues.
 While the Queen could abdicate in favour of Prince William, there is no historical precedent for passing over the current Prince of Wales (the traditional “on-deck” role) in favour of his child.

-Plus, Charles is already 70
+Plus, Charles is already in his 70s

-Even if the Queen was to abdicate due to her age, the Prince of Wales is already in his 70s.
+Even if the Queen were to abdicate due to her age, the Prince of Wales is already in his 70s.
 And in the opinion of some palace insiders, including Paul Burrell, former butler of Princess Diana, the public perceives Prince Charles as too old to take on the role of King.